BHCharlton/School_District_Analysis/README.md

     | --- | --- | --- | --- | --- |
     | Ave Math Score | NaN | 83.09 | 83.50 | 83.50 |
     | Ave Reading Score | NaN | 84.25 | 83.59 | 83.83 |
- * **Scores by School Spending:** Thomas High School spends between $630 and $644 per student, placing it in the third-quartile (large) district wide.
+ * **Scores by School Spending:** Thomas High School spends between $630 and $644 per student, placing it in the third-quartile (large) in spending district wide.
 The school budget is $1,043,130.00, and is not affected by variations in academic scores.
-As before, the new analysis resulted in nominal changes in overall results district-wide:
+As before, the new analysis resulted in minimal changes overall for schools within the same spending range:

     |  | Original Analysis | Adjusted Analysis |
     | --- | --- | --- |